Summary of survey software:

 - SGI running Irix 6.5;

-Software distributed as precompiled object program.
+Software is distributed as precompiled object program.
+Updates are

 Availability, pricing and terms.

-discount.
-Volume discounts and student discounts.
+optional.
+Generous academic discount.
+Volume discounts and student

 Contact information.